karev-a/a-house/README.md

 # a-house
-SDA final project
+SDA final project, work in progress.

-This is the final project for SDA course.
-Work in progress.
+Project is based on Django and MySQL.
+Requirements.txt attached.